OSGP/Documentation/Opensourcecommunity/ToolsguidelinesCI.md

 #### OSLP

-For the OSLP implementation, 2 components are used.
+For the OSLP implementation, two components are used.
 The first component is the protocol adapter for the protocol.
 It can translate message into the protocol message for SSLD's.
 Second there's the signing-server component.
 It is responsible for signing the protocol message using the private key of the platform.
-The components communicate using a queue-pair.
-The singing-server can handle multiple protocol adapter instances by utilizing a reply-to queue per protocol adapter instance.
+The components communicate using a key-pair.
+The signing-server can handle multiple protocol adapter instances by utilizing a reply-to queue per protocol adapter instance.
 Since the protocol adapter component needs to be reachable from a network, it is a requirement that the private key may not be used by the protocol adapter directly.
-The singing-server component  can be deployed in such a way that no network access is available to this component, as the only coupling needed are the queues / the message broker.
+The signing server component can be deployed in such a way that no network access is available to this component, as the only coupling needed are the queues / the message broker.